calculix/cae/README.md

 - treeView: show implementations only.

-- Visualize BC's, constraints and loads in VTK.

 - Python code (*PYTHON keyword) in INP_code for step repetition and other kind of model generation.

-- M.Kraska: support the param.py parametrization mechanism.

 - Import certain keyword with descendants (tree branch) from INP-file.